2 Integrating Salesforce with Excel, SQL Server, and QuickBooks

 Overview

-This article shows how to pull, push and merge Salesforce data with data stored in other applications.
+This article shows how to pull, push, and merge Salesforce data with data stored in other applications.

 This data integration process is managed by SQL Server Integration Services (SSIS).

-Although SSIS is a SQL Server component, it can extract, transform and load data from other data sources, and provides a graphical user interface for doing this.
+Although SSIS is a SQL Server component, it can extract, transform, and load data from other data sources, and provides a graphical user interface for doing this.
 SSIS packages (where SSIS information is stored, for example, the data source details and transformations to run) are developed in Visual Studio, but can be run on any machine with SQL Server installed, including the free edition, SQL Server Express.

 Prerequisite Software

-Prerequisite Configuration
+Prerequisite configuration

-Configure a Salesforce.com ODBC Data Source
+Configure a Salesforce ODBC data source

 select SERVERPROPERTY('edition')